squzy/squzy/README.md

 ## About

-Squzy - is a high-performance open-source monitoring system that supports
+Squzy - is a high-performance open-source monitoring system written in Golang with [Bazel](https://bazel.build/) and love.

 **System Health Checks Capabilities**
 1) HTTP/HTTPS